SeanJia/GSL/README.md

 The garage repo provides the official PPO impl for experiments in Meta-World.
 In this example, we use PPO and DAPG as the building blocks for GSL.
 The first 8 steps of GSL are straightforward (phase I generalist learning) with little modifications required from the original repo.
-Starting from step 9, it launches speciaslist training (in parallel) and collect demonstrations in step 12.
+Starting from step 9, it launches specialist training (in parallel) and demonstration collection in step 12.
 Normally, a modern RL framework provides an encapsulation for experience collected in an episode (e.g.., used in a replay buffer).
 Here in garage it refers to the `EpisodeBatch` class ([link](https://github.com/rlworkgroup/garage/blob/f056fb8f6226c83d340c869e0d5312d61acf07f0/src/garage/_dtypes.py#L455)).
 When we rollout the policy and store the demos, we utilize such encapsulation and add the following code as a class function to `class VPG` [here](https://github.com/rlworkgroup/garage/blob/f056fb8f6226c83d340c869e0d5312d61acf07f0/src/garage/torch/algos/vpg.py#L17), which is the parent class for the PPO impl: